masonbedard/intro-to-programming-with-swift/README.md

 var myBox = 5
 ```

 Now let's break that down.
 The word 'var' is how you let the program know that you want to get a new box down from the shelf.
 Whatever you put between 'var' and the '=' is your new box's label; in the above example, 'myBox' is the label.
 You can label the box almost anything you want (but, for example, you cannot label it 'var').
 Finally, whatever you put after the '=' is what your new box will hold.
-This box holds the Integer 5.
+This box holds the Int 5.

 What can you do once you have this variable?
 Well one thing you can do is print it, the same way we made our program say hello to us.
 Let's see that: